Skip to main content

 The main API for most use cases.
 Serializes to/from JSON strings:

-const jsonString = await stringify(complexObject); // Returns JSON string
+const jsonString = stringify(complexObject); // Returns JSON string

-const restored = await parse(jsonString); // Reconstructs from JSON string
+const restored = parse(jsonString); // Reconstructs from JSON string

 Tier 2: preprocess() / postprocess() - Intermediate Format

-For scenarios where you want the structured object format without JSON stringification:
+For scenarios where you want a simple object format without stringification:

-const intermediate = await preprocess(complexObject); // Returns { root, objects }
+const intermediate = preprocess(complexObject); // Returns { root, objects }

-const restored = await postprocess(intermediate); // Reconstructs from object
+const restored = postprocess(intermediate); // Reconstructs from object

 Performance